Autonomous Region of Bougainville: Economy

+Official statistics about Bougainville's economy are not available.
+The PNG National Research Institute estimates its GDP per capita at $1,100 as of 2019.

 A small percentage of the region's economy is from mining.
 The majority of economic growth comes from agriculture and aquaculture.
 The region's biodiversity, which is one of the most important in Oceania, is heavily threatened by mining activities.
 Mining activities have caused civil unrest in the region many times.
 In January 2018, a moratorium on one mine was imposed by the Papua New Guinea government, in a bid to calm civil unrest against mining in the region.

 Bougainville had one of the world's largest open-pit copper mines, the Pangunamine, from 1972 to 1989, which for many years generated a large part of Papua New Guinea's gross national product.
 The mine was operated by the Australian company Bougainville Copper (BLC), a subsidiary of the British-Australian mining company Rio Tinto/CRA, which had majority control of the company.
 The state of Papua New Guinea (PNG) holds a 19.1% stake in Bougainville Copper.

 As a result of the civil war and the rebel-forced closure of the mine, Papua New Guinea's government revenues fell by 20%.
 Some hope for the eventual reopening of the Panguna mine.
 Negotiations to reopen the Panguna mine began in early March 2006 with talks between former PNG Mines Minister Sam Akoitai and the Rio Tinto corporation in London.
 Some representatives of landowners in the Panguna area have repeatedly agreed to resume mining operations, albeit in conjunction with demands for large compensation payments from the mine operator BCL.